-- 3.34 The Implementing Regulation has broadened the requirements for a service provider to consider viable alternatives.
+- Priority criteria may also take into account the following aspects, as determined by the service provider: - existing contracts; - the intention and ability to use the capacity requested, including previous failure, if any, to use all or part of allocated capacity and the reasons for that failure; - already allocated train paths linked to the requested services; - priority criteria for allocation of train paths; - o timely submission of requests. - 3.33 Where, having been through the Coordination Procedure and, having considered demonstrated needs (and, where applicable, through the application of priority criteria) the service provider proposes to reject a request, the service provider must inform the railway undertaking without undue delay before going on to consider viable alternatives.
+If requested by ORR, it must also promptly inform ORR of its intention.45 - 3.34 The Implementing Regulation has broadened the requirements for a service provider to consider viable alternatives.
 Article 12(2) of the Implementing Regulation requires the service provider to consider whether there is a viable alternative facility whenever the service provider proposes to refuse a request, even where the basis for a refusal is a conflict and the need to make additional investment.
-However, in such cases the Implementing Regulation does provide that the service provider is not required to indicate viable alternatives where the railway undertaking in question has requested it not to.40 - 3.35 The process for considering viable alternatives is set out below. - 3.36 Where the service provider refuses a request, or grants a request subject to restrictions, as noted above we expect the decision to be in writing and fully reasoned and objectively justified. - 3.37 We note that the Implementing Regulation provides that where a railway undertaking has requested the service provider does not indicate viable alternatives or proceed to the joint assessment, the service provider may refuse the request and does not have to provide its decision in writing.
+However, in such cases the Implementing Regulation does provide that the service provider is not required to indicate viable alternatives or proceed to a joint assessment where the railway undertaking in question has requested it not to.46 - 3.35 The process for considering viable alternatives is set out below. - 3.36 Where the service provider refuses a request, or grants a request subject to restrictions, as noted above we expect the decision to be in writing and fully reasoned and objectively justified. - 3.37 We note that the Implementing Regulation provides that where a railway undertaking has requested the service provider not to indicate viable alternatives or proceed to the joint assessment, the service provider may refuse the request and does not have to provide its decision in writing.
 However, even where the railway undertaking has made such a request, we would generally expect the service provider to still explain its decision in writing.
-The decision should set out why the request has not been accommodated following the Coordination Procedure including setting out the viable alternative which is considered to exist (if this is the basis for the request not being accommodated).
-This is because the decision may still be subject to an appeal. - 3.38 The flowchart at Annex B sets out the indicative process and steps a service provider should follow when considering conflicting requests for access to services.
-It does not, however, cover every eventuality or circumstance and it is for the service provider to ensure it complies with the legal requirements under the NI Regulations and the Implementing Regulation. - In the first instance an attempt must be made to meet all requests, on the basis of demonstrated needs, in so far as possible. - If it is not possible to meet all of the requests, the service provider should consider whether it can meet some of the requests on the basis of demonstrated needs. - Where it can meet some of those requests, the service provider should grant those requests it can accommodate (likely to be granted subject to restrictions).
+The decision should set out why the request has not been accommodated following the Coordination Procedure including setting out the viable